The Secret of Humility

 "Blessed are the poor in spirit, for theirs is the kingdom of heaven."

 Falling leaves describes the principle of decrease before increase.Let's take the example of the student.
 If he thinks himself knowledgeable, then he will learn very little.
 He has no eagerness to accept new knowledge.
 He treats knowledge like a satiated man standing at a buffet.
 It is interesting because it tantalizes him.
-However, he doesn't really want or need it.
+However, he doesn't want or need it.
 The humble man is not so.
 He is there to learn.
 He rightly discerns his need for knowledge and understanding.

 "When pride comes, then comes dishonor, but with the humble is wisdom."
 Proverbs 11:2